djdrysdale/digital-garden/notes/¶ Ethical fading.md

 ---
-Title: Ethical Fading
+title: Ethical Fading
-Date: 2021-02-26
+date: 2021-02-26
-Description: Accepting small transgressions makes it easier to accept subsequent trangressions.
+description: Accepting small transgressions makes it easier to accept subsequent trangressions.
-Tags: concept
+tags: concept
 ---

 "Ethical fading" describes the cumulative result of accepting many small transgressions because they serve some short-term need.
 These many small acts accrue, and [[Organizations have become primarily focused on short-term results|may compromise long-term success]].
 Furthermore, each small transgression makes the next easier to accept.